Is Chinese a hard language to learn?

 4. Chinese is a hierarchical language

 There is an honorific system in Chinese.
-As a result, words, sentences, forms, tones, and words change accordingly.
+As a result, words, sentences, forms, and tones change accordingly.
 Speakers also recognize their social relationships with their listeners.

 Your choice of pronouns depends on how close you are to the person you speak to.

-Speech level and formality determine the use of words and sentences.
-For instance, in Chinese culture, it is essential to use the proper pronouns when speaking to a higher-ranking or more prominent person.
+Speech level and formality determine word and sentence choice.
+For instance, in Chinese culture, it is essential to use the correct pronouns when addressing a higher-ranking or more prominent person.

-You should avoid using inappropriate pronouns to address the person during a formal conversation.
-Language hierarchy is a tool for lowering oneself by using humble markers.
+You should avoid using inappropriate pronouns when addressing someone in a formal conversation.
+Language hierarchy is a tool for self-deprecation through humble markers.

 There is an honorific system for those of higher status.

-Using different words can even use honorific vocabulary to show more respect.
+Using different words, such as honorifics, can convey greater respect.
 Also, suffixing or prefixing a word with polite praise or dropping casual-sounding words can be effective.

 Consider bringing up your mother casually with a friend, for example.
 Honorific infixes show her respect even when she’s not physically present.

 The Chinese language’s vocabulary can be divided into casual, formal, and literary categories.
-For example, the term for “to fly” in Chinese is 飞 (casual), 飞行 (formal), and 飞翔 (literary).
+For example, the term for “to fly” in Chinese is 飞 (casual), 飞行 (formal), and 飞翔 (scholarly).

-Even intermediate students have difficulty applying these rules.
+Even intermediate students struggle to apply these rules.
 Learning Mandarin from scratch is one of the most challenging phases of the process.

 Learning Chinese requires a working knowledge of Chinese culture, even at advanced levels.
 It includes manners, etiquette, and cultural faux pas.
-This is to avoid making mistakes when you address various Chinese people.
+This is to avoid mistakes when addressing various Chinese people.

 A few easy aspects of the language

-Chinese contain a few grammatical patterns, most of which are simple.
+Chinese contains a few grammatical patterns, most of which are simple.

 The Chinese language lacks tenses.
 Like English verbs, Chinese words do not change forms or conjugate.
 This is something for which Chinese students should be grateful.

 Additional help with the script comes through technology.
-The traditional system of Romanized transcription of Chinese characters is known as Pinyin.
+The traditional system for Romanizing Chinese characters is known as Pinyin.
 The benefit is that you can input it into your computer and suggest characters.

 The popular belief that learning Chinese entails memorizing three to four thousand utterly unrelated characters makes the language appear entirely unattainable.